CaitlynByrne/DnD/PRD.md

 - Seed-based generation for reproducibility

 **User Stories:**
-- As a GM, I want to generate a believable merchant with appropriate inventory instantly
+- As a GM, I want to generate a believable NPC with appropriate inventory & notes instantly
-- As a GM, I want random encounters that fit my campaign's tone and difficulty
+- As a GM, I want random encounters that fit my campaign's tone and difficulty based on my player character's levels
 - As a GM, I want to create custom random tables for my homebrew world

 ### 4. Live Session Assistant
 **Description:** Real-time audio processing and keyword detection during active gameplay

 **Key Components:**
-- Speaker diarization using PyAnnotate or similar
+- Speaker diarization using PyAnote.audio or similar
 - Keyword detection for rules, spells, monsters, and conditions
 - Automatic reference lookup and display
 - Combat tracking and initiative management
-- Real-time transcription with speaker identification
+- Real-time transcription with speaker identification, including automatic annotations of in versus out of character interactions, and combat interactions

 **User Stories:**
 - As a GM, I want spell descriptions to appear automatically when players cast spells
 - As a GM, I want to track who said what during important story moments
+- As a GM, I want NPC notes to automatically update when PCs interact with them in a meaningful way
 - As a player, I want to see condition effects when they're applied to my character

 ### 5. Session Notes and Summarization